DeepakBookdown/stat120_bookdown/_book/Practice_Problems_7.md

 <summary><red>Click for answer</red></summary>
 *Answer:* About 0.05, it looks like most sample proportions are between 0.55 to 0.75 so 2 standard deviations is about 0.10.
 This makes the SD about 0.05.
 </details><br>
 *Question:* The standard deviation of sampling distribution has a separate name.
 It is called the **Standard Error**.
-The standard deviation of this distribution is `r sd(sample.prop500)`.
+The standard deviation of this distribution is 0.0494673.
 <details>
 <summary><red>Click for answer</red></summary>
 *Answer:*